NicolaPicciafuoco/ethical_hacking_project/README.md

 Follow these steps to install and set up the project:

 1. Clone this repository(git clone https://github.com/NicolaPicciafuoco/ethical_hacking_project.git).
-2. Install Python if you haven't already.
+2. Install Python and pip if you haven't already.
-3. Install Flask using `pip install Flask`.
+3. Install requirements using `pip install -r requirements.txt`.

 ## 🎮 Usage